4np/UitzendingGemist/README.md

 - Fast *_native_* app for Apple TV
 - Easy to use interface for browsing Programs and Episodes
-- Favoriting programs
+- The possibility to (un)favorite programs
 - Remembers watched episodes and will allow you to resume watching
+- Will show you new unwatched episodes of favorite programs
-- Live TV (and NPO1, NPO2 and NPO3 in high quality)
+- Live TV (and NPO1, NPO2 and NPO3 in high quality) and themed channels

-# NOTE

-This is a complete rewrite of the previous version.
-While the app works and provides the above features, functionallity wise it is still work in progress (you can leave your comments, suggestions or bug reports [here](https://github.com/4np/UitzendingGemist/issues)) so be sure to come back for updated versions.
-If you want to install the _previous_ (e.g. _legacy_) version of the app, you can find it in the [Legacy Branch](https://github.com/4np/UitzendingGemist/tree/legacy).

 # Okay, that's all great!
 But how do I get this on my ![Apple TV](https://cloud.githubusercontent.com/assets/1049693/11407062/c1891a92-93b0-11e5-9270-745cf4fa4152.png)?